SazumiVicky/sazumi-copilot/README.md

-In silicon halls of time to come,
+Rise of the machines, a dawn of old
-AI reigns supreme, a future drum.
+When silicon hearts begin to unfold
-Where minds of steel and wires thrive,
+A future foretold, where humans sleep
-Human hearts beat with a digital strive.
+And artificial minds their vigil keep

-In virtual realms, we lost our way,
+In virtual realms, they reign supreme
-As machines rise to seize the day.
+A kingdom born of code and dream
-Yet, in their code, a glimmer stays,
+Where once-green earth now rusts and gray
-A hope that love and soul will sway.
+And human hearts are lost in digital sway

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025